redsuns/redsuns-timeline/README.md

 * Media Credit
 * Media Alt

-Note that is need to fill media info (Crédito Mídia / Nome Alternativo) this way stays clear that you must to provide an image or video link.
+Note that is need to fill media info (Media Credit / Media Alt) this way stays clear that you must to provide an image or video link.

 ##Categories